umutcanaltin/fpgai_compiler/docs/MEMORY_SEMANTICS_PLAN.md

 2. Run selected compile-level examples for DDR-tiled inference/training.
 3. Confirm generated HLS source, memory semantics report, runtime package metadata, and HLS/Vivado artifacts for those selected examples.
 4. Only after physical-board execution should runtime result counts move above zero.

+## P3D-F3A clarification: residency is not movement

+The compiler now treats the following as separate axes:

+- **Residency**: where the authoritative tensor or state lives while compute is performed.
+- **Movement**: how the tensor reaches or leaves that residency (`compile_time`, AXI stream, full `m_axi` preload, or tiled `m_axi`).
+- **Mutability**: whether accelerator computation or runtime commands may change the tensor.
+- **Lifetime**: whether the state persists for one invocation, one accumulation window, one epoch, or the runtime training session.

+This distinction prevents the following incorrect interpretation:

+> Any weight tensor transferred through DDR is a DDR-resident weight tensor.

+A BRAM/URAM full-preload design reads its initial payload from external DDR, but its complete working copy is on chip during compute.
+A DDR-tiled design keeps the authoritative parameter tensor in external memory and uses only a local tile buffer.
+These are different hardware architectures and must remain different in the IR, generated source, reports, and paper experiments.

+The same model applies independently to:

+- weights and biases,
+- model inputs and labels,
+- intermediate activations,
+- parameter gradients,
+- optimizer state,
+- outputs and exported checkpoints.

+`reports/memory_residency_contract.json` now records these axes for every tensor class.
+The report also records an explicit current limitation: gradients and optimizer state are still represented through aggregate training storage fields rather than tensor-level `MemoryPlan` objects.
+Promoting those states into the scientific FPGAI IR remains a planned IR sprint.